Why do I have a Brain Fog?

 - Coenzyme Q10 (CoQ10) – fuels your cells’ mitochondria to boost brainpower

 - Curcumin – boosts attention and memory, reduces inflammation, helps treat depression

 - Bacopa – improves memory and cognitive functioning reduces stress and anxiety, helps with symptoms of ADHD (9)

 Be sure to consult with your health practitioner before you start any of the above supplements.

 How Functional Medicine can help you

 At Advanced Functional Medicine, we can support you with accurate, targeted testing to uncover the causes of your brain fog.
 Once we know how any health conditions are impacting your cognitive ability, we can start to work on returning you to better mental clarity and sharpness of mind.

-Focussing on balancing the biochemistry and returning balance to the body to resolve brain fog at its root cause.
+Our Functional Medicine approach is focussed on balancing the biochemistry and returning balance to the body to resolve brain fog at its root cause.

 Find out more by phoning us or filling out the form below.